Infinity-Borel set: Formal definition

-The axiom of choice implies that every set can be wellordered, and therefore that every subset of every Polish space is ∞-Borel.
-Therefore, the notion is interesting only in contexts where AC does not hold (or is not known to hold).
-Unfortunately, without the axiom of choice, it is not clear that the ∞-Borel sets are closed under wellordered union.
-This is because, given a wellordered union of ∞-Borel sets, each of the individual sets may have many ∞-Borel codes, and there may be no way to choose one code for each of the sets, with which to form the code for the union.
+The axiom of choice implies that every set can be well-ordered, and therefore that every subset of every Polish space is ∞-Borel.
+Therefore, the notion is interesting only in contexts where the axiom of choice does not hold (or is not known to hold).
+Unfortunately, without the axiom of choice, it is not clear that the ∞-Borel sets are closed under well-ordered union.
+This is because, given a well-ordered union of ∞-Borel sets, each of the individual sets may have many ∞-Borel codes, and there may be no way to choose one code for each of the sets, with which to form the code for the union.

 The assumption that every set of reals is ∞-Borel is part of AD+, an extension of the axiom of determinacy studied by Woodin.

 Incorrect definition

-It is very tempting to read the informal description at the top of this article as claiming that the ∞-Borel sets are the smallest class of subsets of $X$ containing all the open sets and closed under complementation and wellordered union.
+It is very tempting to read the informal description at the top of this article as claiming that the ∞-Borel sets are the smallest class of subsets of $X$ containing all the open sets and closed under complementation and well-ordered union.
 That is, one might wish to dispense with the ∞-Borel codes altogether and try a definition like this: